-The closed year result is fixed in sterling and therefore not exposed to changes in foreign currency exchange rates.
-The syndicate annual accounts give an indication of the impact on profit of a percentage change in the relative strength of sterling against the value of the US dollar, Canadian dollar and euro simultaneously based on the information as at 31 December 2015.
+The closed year result is fixed in a combination of sterling and US dollars and therefore not exposed to changes in foreign currency exchange rates.
+The syndicate annual accounts give an indication of the impact on profit of a percentage change in the relative strength of sterling against the value of the US dollar, Canadian dollar and euro simultaneously based on the information as at 31 December 2016.